 Ali Hinch has been working as a full-time illustrator and designer in educational kids’ literature since getting her degree in illustration from Sheridan College.
 She’s also dabbled in puppet concepts, set design, storyboarding, and writing for animation.
 Currently living in Toronto, she spends a lot of time drinking iced tea and making new dog friends.

-Books illustrated by Ali Hinch:
+Selected books illustrated by Ali Hinch:

 Jordan Hoffman is a marine mammal biologist based in Iqaluit, Nunavut.
 His work has focused on multiple species of dolphins and whales in Hong Kong, Malaysia, Taiwan, and Australia before taking a position in Nunavut.
 He has a background studying how marine mammals interact with their environment and their communication patterns.

-Books by Jordan Hoffman:
+Selected books by Jordan Hoffman:

 Dana Hopkins is an editor and writer who gets to help make books for readers of all ages.
 She loves storytelling and learning about the world around us.